RaimundoDiaz/google-wallet-passes/article.md

   }
 ```

-### How to run the code
+### How to Run the Code

-Finally to run the code I created a `main.js` file.
-You can just do `node main.js` to run it.
+To run the code, I've created a `main.js` file that demonstrates all the functionality.
+You can execute it by running `node main.js`.
+Here's what the main file looks like:

 `main.js`